ofithcheallaigh/ofithcheallaigh/README.md

-### Hi there 👋
+### Hi there, I am Seán.
+I am an electronics engineer interested in a wide range of tech

+- 🔭 I’m currently working on hardware design and testing
+- 🌱 I’m currently learning machine learning and EDA in python and R
+- 👯 I’m looking to collaborate on any open source projects
+- 🤔 I’m looking for help with developing ML models
+- 💬 Ask me about hardware/PCB design and ML
+- 📫 How to reach me: here
+- ⚡ Fun fact: I am not impressed by billionaires and their space rockets

 <!--
-**ofithcheallaigh/ofithcheallaigh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+👋
 -->